grint2000/coffee-sensory-wheel/README.md

 - **Sample Management** – Add, clone, and remove cupping samples.
 Data is automatically saved locally and can be exported or restored using JSON files.
 - **Comparison Tools** – Select two or more samples to generate charts comparing SCA scores, flavor notes, and defects.
 - **Export Options** – Save your results as images, SNS-ready images, Excel spreadsheets, or JSON files for backup and sharing.
 The exported images now include the coffee's origin, processing method, roast date, and roast level so you have full context when sharing.
+- **Market Prices** – View the latest C‑Price and London Coffee Exchange index with a one-click refresh.
+Prices are converted to KRW per kilogram using the current USD exchange rate and stored locally for offline viewing.

 ## Browser Compatibility